 Mohamed Al Shamisi, acting CEO, ADPC said: "For more than 40 years, Zayed Port was the major lifeline for Abu Dhabi's import/export trade, making it a vital port in the region.

-"Now that all container traffic has shifted to Khalifa Port, the first semi-automated facility in the Middle East, we are looking forward to maximizing Zayed Port's capacity, allowing us to focus on a growing cruise line business and reinforcing Abu Dhabi's position as a world class tourist destination."For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"Now that all container traffic has shifted to Khalifa Port, the first semi-automated facility in the Middle East, we are looking forward to maximizing Zayed Port's capacity, allowing us to focus on a growing cruise line business and reinforcing Abu Dhabi's position as a world class tourist destination."For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.